samselikoff/samselikoff.com/tutorials/intro-to-d3-big-data.md

   [bar chart]

-Surely, not as exciting as some of the community examples.
+sSurely, not as exciting as some of the community examples.
 But its simplicity will let us focus on D3's primitive objects.

 This chart is rendered in SVG; open up the inspector (CMD+CONTROL+i/Control+Shift+i) and see: